Apple Watch Ultra 3 vs Apple Watch Ultra 2: The truth about the upgrades

 Crickets

 Apple usually releases a new band or two with new smartwatch launches.
-However, with the Apple Watch Ultra 2, we didn't get new bands, but the same selection of Alpine Loop, Trail Loop, and Ocean Band bands.
-We got them in some extra colors, though, which was nice.
+However, with the Apple Watch Ultra 2, we didn't get new bands, but merely new color options for the Alpine Loop, Trail Loop, and Ocean Band straps.

 In terms of attaching the bands to the watch itself, Apple has been using the same slotted mechanism for a decade now.
-This is superb: it builds a healthy ecosystem of accessories and also lets you use your old bands with your new Apple Watch.
-You can also buy adapters to use virtually any other watch band, even standard spring bar ones.
+This is superb, because it builds a healthy ecosystem of accessories and lets you use your old bands with your new Apple Watch.
+You can also buy adapters to use virtually any other watch band, even standard spring bar ones, so there's definitely a plethora of customization potential here.

 Software & Features